lykhonis/image_crop/README.md

 final options = await getImageOptions(file: file);
 debugPrint('image width: ${options.width}, height: ${options.height}');
 ```
 If image is large to be loaded into the memory, there is a sampling function that relies on a native platform to proportionally scale down the image befor loading it to the memory. e.g. resample image to get down to `1024x4096` dimension as close as possible.
 If it is a square `preferredSize` can be used to specify both width and height.
+Prefer to leverage this functionality when displaying images in UI.
 ```dart
 final sampleFile = await ImageCrop.sampleImage(
     file: originalFile,